albincorreya/musicbrainz_queries/README.md

 ## Setup

-1. Provide your login credentials of musicbrainz database in the script [mb_queries.py](https://github.com/albincorreya/musicbrainz_queries/blob/master/mb_queries.py) (line 20, 26 ).
+Provide your login credentials of musicbrainz database in the script [mb_queries.py](https://github.com/albincorreya/musicbrainz_queries/blob/master/mb_queries.py) (line 20, 26 ).

 ## Usage

-1. A simple example below.
-For more details read the documentation.
+Find a simple use case below.
+For more details, have a look at the examples and documentation. (on process)

   ```python
   from mb_queries import *